 - Be very careful with emails and links: Teach staff to never open email attachments or click links unless they are sure the sender is legitimate.
 Phishing emails (fake emails that pretend to be from a trusted source) are a common way malware enters hospitals.
 Even an email that looks official can hide malware.
 Always double-check unexpected requests and avoid opening unknown attachments.
 If in doubt, confirm by phone.
 Small caution with emails can block many malware attempts.

 - Train and involve your staff: Make cybersecurity a regular topic for everyone.
 Conduct simple trainings or reminders on how to spot threats, such as phishing emails and suspicious devices.
 Hospital leaders should schedule brief security meetings or drills (for example, quarterly) and encourage staff to ask questions about safety procedures.
-When everyone knows the risks and best practices, human error (like clicking a bad link) becomes much less likely.
+When everyone knows the risks and best practices, human error becomes much less likely.

 - Leadership and policy: Hospital leaders must allocate time and resources for cybersecurity.
-This means setting clear rules (no USB sharing without scans, strong password policies, etc.), giving IT the budget for tools and updates, and supervising compliance.
-For example, executives should ensure there is a plan for patching systems and that staff attendance at training is tracked.
-Leadership involvement turns “optional” security into a hospital priority, making it more likely that day-to-day protections are actually followed.
+This means setting clear rules (no USB sharing without scans, strong password policies, and similar measures), giving IT the budget for tools and updates, and supervising compliance.
+Leadership involvement turns "optional" security into a hospital priority, making it more likely that day-to-day protections are actually followed.